lee2sman/tiny_computing/_posts/2019-08-28-raspberry-pi-parts.md

 1. Raspberry Pi 3B+
 2. Power Supply for Raspberry Pi
+3. Monitor
+4. Power Supply for Monitor
-3. Micro SD card
+5. Micro SD card
-4. Monitor
-5. HDMI Cable
+6. HDMI Cable
+7. Keyboard
-6. Keyboard + Mouse
+8. Mouse

+Additionally: you will need a card reader with another computer so you can flash the Raspbian operating system onto the microSD card.